SigNoz/signoz.io/docs/instrumentation/falcon.md

     `opentelemetry-distro` - The distro provides a mechanism to automatically configure some of the more common options for users.
 It helps to get started with OpenTelemetry auto-instrumentation quickly.

-    `opentelemetry-exporter-otlp` - This library provides a convenient way to install all supported OpenTelemetry Collector Exporters.
+    `opentelemetry-exporter-otlp` - This library provides a way to install all OTLP exporters.
 You will need an exporter to send the data to SigNoz.

     :::note
-    💡 The `opentelemetry-exporter-otlp` is a convenient way to install all supported OpenTelemetry exporters.
-Currently it installs:
+    💡 The `opentelemetry-exporter-otlp` is a convenience wrapper package to install all OTLP exporters.
+Currently, it installs:

     - opentelemetry-exporter-otlp-proto-http
     - opentelemetry-exporter-otlp-proto-grpc

-    We recommend using the http exporter for sending data to SigNoz.
+    - (soon) opentelemetry-exporter-otlp-json-http

+    The `opentelemetry-exporter-otlp-proto-grpc` package installs the gRPC exporter which depends on the `grpcio` package.
+The installation of `grpcio` may fail on some platforms for various reasons.
+If you run into such issues, or you don't want to use gRPC, you can install the HTTP exporter instead by installing the `opentelemetry-exporter-otlp-proto-http` package.
+You need to set the `OTEL_EXPORTER_OTLP_PROTOCOL` environment variable to `http/protobuf` to use the HTTP exporter.
     :::

-    If it hangs while installing grpcio during pip3 install opentelemetry-exporter-otlp then follow below steps as suggested in this [stackoverflow link](https://stackoverflow.com/questions/56357794/unable-to-install-grpcio-using-pip-install-grpcio/62500932#62500932).

-    - pip3 install --upgrade pip
-    - python3 -m pip install --upgrade setuptools
-    - pip3 install --no-cache-dir --force-reinstall -Iv grpcio

 3. **Add automatic instrumentation**<br></br>
      The below command inspects the dependencies of your application and installs the instrumentation packages relevant for your Falcon application.